Skip to main content

 Portal

-Navigate to /t/{tenantSlug}/portal/access-management/zanzibar:
+Navigate to /orgs/{orgId}/portal/access-management/zanzibar:

-• Namespaces - Define object types and their relations
+• Namespaces — define object types and their relations.

-• Relation Tuples - Create and manage relationships
+• Relation Tuples — create and manage relationships.

 Creating Relation Tuples

-1. Go to /t/{tenantSlug}/portal/access-management/zanzibar
+1. Go to /orgs/{orgId}/portal/access-management/zanzibar.

-2. Click Create Tuple
+2. Click Create Tuple.

 3. Enter:

-• Object - The resource (e.g., document:readme)
+• Object — the resource (e.g., document:readme).

-• Relation - The relationship (e.g., editor)
+• Relation — the relationship (e.g., editor).

-• Subject - The user or group (e.g., user:alice)
+• Subject — the user or userset (e.g., user:alice or group:engineering#member).

 Via API